teras/stormify/docs/src/Core_concepts.md

 To set up a primary key resolver, use the `registerPrimaryKeyResolver` method.
 You provide:

 - **Priority**: Determines which resolver is used first if multiple are registered.
 Higher values mean higher priority.
-- **Resolver Function**: A simple function that checks the table and field names to decide if a field is a primary key.
+- **Resolver Function**: A function that takes the table name and field name, and returns true if the field is a primary key.

 #### Simple Example